martin-beran/fpga/mb50/README.md

 #### $use

-    $use FILE, NAMESPACE
+    $use NAMESPACE, FILE

-Includes the content of a file, identified by path `FILE`, if it has not been already included in the same compilation.
+Includes the content of a file, identified by path `FILE` (not written in quotes), if it has not been already included in the same compilation.
 Subsequently, identifiers defined in the file can be accessed by qualified names with the specified `NAMESPACE` name.
 If `FILE` is not an absolute path, it is relative to the directory with the file containing the `$use`.
 Directives `$use` may be used only at the beginning of a source file, preceded only by empty lines, comment lines, or other `$use` directives.

 ### Output